Detailed content of our market study

 The French express freight market is registered under NAF code **.**A, which groups together the courier and express freight markets.
 Thus, the size of the express freight market can be obtained by studying this broader sector.

-courier and express freight market sales trends France, **** - ****, in € billions Source: ****
+courier and express freight market sales trend France, **** - ****, in € billions Source: ****

 1.4.
 A special feature of the market: e-commerce, a growth driver for the sector

-E-commerce refers to all commercial transactions carried out via digital interfaces, essentially on the Internet using computers, tablets, smartphones and other devices.
+E-commerce refers to all commercial transactions that take place via digital interfaces, mainly on the Internet from computers, tablets, smartphones and other devices.

-Total sales generated by e-commerce, by type of purchasing device France, ****-****, € billion Source: ****
+Total e-commerce sales, by type of purchasing device France, ****-****, € billion Source: ****

 2 Demand analysis